Ramprasad-Group/polyga/README.md

-# PolyGA
+# polyga
-PolyGA is an improved version of the genetic algorithm code written by Chiho Kim.
-This version of the code uses the object oriented paradigm to run the genetic algorithm.
-The user creates a PolyPlanet with various PolyLands that each have their own environmental factors (mutation rate, crossover rate, fitness function), and PolyNations that have their own cultural factors (selection scheme, genetic preference, mating rituals).
+polyga is a genetic algorithm written in Python and designed to create new polymers, although, it is implemented it in such a way that it can be a framework for other design tasks.
+The user creates a PolyPlanet with various PolyLands that have unique environments and PolyNations that have unique cultures.
 Combined, these environmental and culutral factors influence the evolution of your polymers.
 PolyPlanet keeps track of the PolyLands and PolyNations and facilitates migration between nations.

 ## Intall
 If you run into any issues, post an issue in the "Issues" tab on the github